 Governance of the university lies in the hands of its Board of Trustees.
-The trustees select the president, oversee faculty and senior administrative appointments, monitor the budget, supervise the endowment, and protect university property.
+The trustees select the president, oversee senior administrative and faculty appointments, monitor the budget, supervise the endowment, and protect university property.
 The Board of Trustees meets quarterly and has a diverse membership that includes trustees with expertise in finance, strategic planning, law, academics, administration, and Buddhist values and learning.
 All members are highly committed to the success and continued growth of UWest.

-The university administration manages day-to-day operations of UWest.
+The university administration, led by the university president, manages day-to-day operations.
 This cadre of experienced executives, working with the accomplished faculty and staff, puts UWest's mission into action in curriculum, classroom, and campus community.